To see "Mahogany" call us at 770-434-4242 x104

 Continue reading "Still No Callbacks?
 Three MORE Reasons You're Being Ignored by Landlords" »

-Posted in New Homes Available, Resource Library | Permalink | Comments (2)
+Posted in Home Buyer Tips, Resource Library | Permalink | Comments (2)

 You remember the housing crisis, don't you?
 Plenty of ink has already been spilled covering the Great U.S. Real Estate Bubble and the subsequent housing meltdown that continues to this day.
 Home foreclosures have surged nationwide, and in many ways Metro Atlanta was ground zero for the whole disaster.